Expert reveals College Football Playoff picks, futures, best bets for Round 1

-2025-26 College Football Playoff picks, odds, best bets: Expert backing Oklahoma, Miami, Tulane in first round
+2025-26 College Football Playoff picks, best bets, odds: Expert backing Oklahoma, Miami, Tulane in first round

 Matt Severance has released college football picks and best bets for the College Football Playoff first round, as well as his national championship best bet